Anchorage Driving & Commute Times

 It is important to keep the speed limit in mind.
 Driving in Anchorage and surrounding areas in Alaska can be incredibly dangerous, so make sure to be vigilant and ensure your car insurance is up to date.
 While an open stretch of road may make you want to put the pedal to the metal, speed limits should always be followed to prevent accidents, skidding on black ice, or hitting any of the area's numerous large animals.
 The speed limit on the Glenn Highway is 55 to 65 miles per hour.
 The section of the Matanuska Glacier is only 45 miles per hour.

 Fortunately, driving within the city limits of Anchorage is incredibly simple.
 Roads were engineered on a grid system.
 This means roads run north and south or east and west.
 If a road is backed up or closed for summer construction, you can easily take a parallel road and easily reach your destination.

 What to Expect During Rush Hour in Anchorage

 Just like every city in the country, Anchorage has traffic during the morning and evening rush hours.
 As the most populated city in all of Alaska, thousands of residents travel the roads every day to get to work.
 A typical 10-minute drive during rush will easily exceed half an hour because of traffic.
 If heading to Eagle River, Palmer, Wasilla, or other surrounding communities, a drive at rush hour during a winter storm can take well over an hour.

 Whenever possible, it is best to avoid driving at rush hour.
 This is especially true if you are not comfortable driving in the snow.
-Locals and long-time residents can be aggressive behind the wheel during rush hour, which can make inexperienced winter drivers nervous.

 Parking in Anchorage